menicgiulia/NetMedPy/README.md

 ## Example for entry-level users - Introduction to Network Medicine and Data Generation

 This example introduces the core concepts of network medicine through a guided analysis of Vitamin D's relationship to several diseases using protein-protein interaction networks.
-The Jupyter notebook (`Intro_Network_Medicine.ipynb`) provides a step-by-step workflow demonstrating how to build and analyze biological networks to uncover drug-disease relationships.
+The Jupyter notebook (`examples/NetworkMedicineIntro/Intro_Network_Medicine.ipynb`) provides a step-by-step workflow demonstrating how to build and analyze biological networks to uncover drug-disease relationships.

 ### Notebook workflow - Steps in `examples/NetworkMedicineIntro/Intro_Network_Medicine.ipynb`: